-6.5 Our approach to teaching pupils with SEN
+6.5 Our approach to teaching students with SEN

-Aurora Foxes recognises all students come with previous experiences, both positive and negative.
-Initial placement assessments establish that we have a student centred approach.
-We acknowledge their feelings and create an introduction that addresses these and supports them in feeling they are in control of the pace at which they are introduced into College.
+Boveridge College recognises all students come with previous experiences, both positive and negative.
+Taster days and initial placement assessments establish that we have a student centred approach.
+We acknowledge their feelings and create an introduction that addresses these and supports them in feeling they are in control of the pace at which they are introduced into Boveridge College.

-Tutors are responsible and accountable for the progress and development of all the students in their class, this is not solely academic progress but is also social and emotional growth that is addressed.
+Teachers are responsible and accountable for the progress and development of all the students in their class, this is not solely academic progress but is also social and emotional growth that is addressed .